ShivanS93/100-days-of-code/r1-log.md

 - working on reading data from xml, hdf5, and excel using pandas Did some more work on my linux i3wm layout
 Day 34 of Data

+## R1D80

+Change in book.
+Hand-On Machine Learning:
+- working on 2nd chapter
+- splitting test and train data
+- using zlib / crc32 to ensure consistency
+Also working on perfecting my linux set up
+Day 35 of Data